halo123450/laravel-model-cleanup/README.md

 ## Events

-After the model has been cleaned `Spatie\ModelCleanup\Events\ModelCleanedUp` will be fired even if there were no records deleted.
+After the model has been cleaned `Halo123450\ModelCleanup\Events\ModelCleanedUp` will be fired even if there were no records deleted.

 It has two public properties: `model`, which contains an instance of the model which was cleaned up. and `numberOfDeletedRecords`.